SarahSexton/NodevemberMS/README.md

 Microsoft Azure offers a wide array of creation, deployment and management capabilities through the Azure Management Portal, the cross-platform command-line interface, or the PowerShell cmdlets.

 ## The Challenge
-* Clone any Node GitHub repo or use one of your own existing Node apps
+* Clone any Node GitHub repo (including this one!), or use one of your own existing Node apps
 * Run the app locally to confirm it's working
-* Modify with your own information
+* Modify with your own changes
 * Deploy the web app to Azure
 * That's it!
 You've completed the challenge.
 Stop by the Microsoft booth to get your custom, limited-run trucker hat!

 >### TL;DR
 You could just skip all of these steps by forking the GitHub repo and deploying the app using the easy "Deploy to Azure" button.
 We get it.
 You're busy eating [hot chicken](https://www.thrillist.com/eat/nashville/nashville-s-best-hot-chicken-restaurants), making new Node friends, and catching up with old ones.
 We won't hold it against you and you still get the cool Trucker Hat.
-But that's not much of a challenge, now is it?
+But that's not much of a challenge, now, is it?

 ## Prerequisites

-*To complete this challenge you'll need*
+*To complete this challenge, you'll need:*
 * [Microsoft Azure account](http://azure.microsoft.com)
- * Sign up for a free trial, or get a free $100 Azure pass from the Microsoft booth.
+ * Sign up with an email that ends in Hotmail, Live, or Outlook for a free trial, or get a free $100 Azure pass from the Microsoft booth.
 * A code editor
- * We use [Visual Studio Code](https://code.visualstudio.com/), it's free, cross-platform and great for Node debugging.
-You can also use Sublime Text, Vim or any editor of choice
+ * We use "[Visual Studio Code](https://code.visualstudio.com/)": it's free, cross-platform, a lightweight 5-minute download, and great for Node debugging.
+You can also use Sublime Text, Vim, Notepad++ or any editor of choice.
 * [Node.js](https://nodejs.org/en/) runtime and tools installed
 * [GitHub](http://github.com) account created and/or Git
-* Windows, Mac or Linux
+* Windows, Mac, or Linux Operating System

 ## Steps
 These steps describe how to get started running Node on Azure Web Apps.

-This is Nodevember, so we'll be using the Node.js of course with the Express web framework.
-You will create a web app from Azure, set up deployment via local Git or GitHub.
-Then you will run the application locally, make changes, commit and push them to Azure.
-We'll show how to do this from Windows or Mac/Linux.
+This is Nodevember, so we'll be using Node.js (of course) with the Express web framework.
+You will create a web app from Azure, set up deployment via local Git or GitHub, then you will run the application locally, make changes, commit, and push them to Azure.
+We'll show how to do this from Windows, Mac, or Linux.

 ### Step 1: Create a Web App in Azure

-The first step in creating your app is to create a web app via the Azure.com Portal.
+The first step in creating your app is to create a web app via the [Azure.com Portal](http://azure.microsoft.com).
 Azure Web Apps support Python, .NET, Java, PHP, and Node.js.

 1. Log into the Azure Portal using your Microsoft Account (this is anything that ends in Hotmail, Live, Outlook, or signs you in to Skype, Xbox LIVE, OneDrive, or Windows Phone) and click the NEW button in the bottom left corner.
+ * If you see the “No subscriptions found” page, you can either:
+  *sign up for a free trial using the Sign up for Windows Azure link *Go get a free $100 Azure pass from the Microsoft booth.
-Click Web App > Custom Create.

-2. Configure the new Node app by creating a new App Service plan and a new resource group for it.
+2. Click Web App > Custom Create.
+Configure the new Node app by creating a new App Service Plan, but no database is necessary.
 Your app name will be your sub-domain and will need to be unique.

-3. We recommend setting Region to Central US, No database, and check the box
+3. We recommend setting Region to Central US.
+Do not publish from source control just yet.

-4. Then, click Create to complete your app
+4. Click the Create checkmark to complete your app.

-5. Click Web + Mobile > Azure Marketplace > Web Apps to show your website.
+5. Once your Web App has finished loading, click its URL to show your website.
+(Alternatively, click its name > Dashboard > URL).
+Your web app has been successfully created!
 Sweet.
-Now we have a site created, let's put something in it.
+Now that we have a site, let's put something in it.

 ### Step 2: Clone the Nodevember Challenge repo and run locally

 Our goal here is to create a very simple website.
 You have a few options, but the simplest one is to simply fork the GitHub and clone locally:

 1. Fork this repo: https://github.com/SarahSexton/NodevemberMS Go to that site and click the fork button at the top right.
 Once the fork animation is complete, you've got a copy on your account.
 Copy your fork's HTTP URL on the right sidebar.
-2. In the git console, call: git clone https://github.com/<your_user_name>/YourNodeSite.git NodevemberChallenge
+2. In the git console, call: git clone https://github.com/SarahSexton/NodevemberMS.git NodevemberChallenge
 3. cd NodevemberChallenge

-#### Let's pause and take a look at the app structure
+#### Let's pause and take a look at the app structure:
 - public
     - default.html
     - default.js